-Japan Autumn Foliage Forecast 2021
+Japan Autumn Foliage Forecast 2023

-When is fall in Japan 2021?
-Here are the approximate times you can expect to enjoy autumn colors in Japan:
+Regardless of a particular forecast, here are the approximate times you can expect to enjoy autumn colors in Japan:

 |Destination||Yellow leaves||Red leaves|

-As far as how I formulate my autumn color forecasts, in 2021 and otherwise?
+As far as how I formulate my autumn color forecasts, in 2023 and otherwise?
 If the months of September and October are warmer than average, I expect autumn colors to appear later than usual.
 The inverse is also true: In colder years, autumn colors come to Japan sooner.
 Other factors can also delay the colors or bring them forward, mostly notably rainfall (or lack thereof)

 In order to monitor this for yourself, keep an eye on temperatures in the cities or prefectures where you want to enjoy fall foliage, and compare them to the averages you find posted online.
 You can also check “Recent” pictures of your target destinations on Instagram, although you should make sure they were recently taken, and not just recently posted.

-Best Places to See Autumn Leaves in Japan
+Best Places to See Autumn Leaves in Japan in 2023

-The Japanese Alps
+Hokuriku and the Japanese Alps

 Hokkaido and Tohoku